canonical/charms.reactive/docs/layer-basic.md

 ## Hooks

-This layer provides hooks so that the reactive framework gets started when these hooks run, and so that other layers can react to these hooks using the decorators of the [charms.reactive][] library:
+This layer provides a `hook.template` which starts the reactive framework when the hook is run.
+During the build process, this template is used to implement all of the following hooks, as well as any necessary relation and storage hooks:

   * `config-changed`
   * `install`